Many configurations of wooden structures were used by the Romans to perform crucifixions:

-Most people believe that Jesus was crucified on a Friday morning, in the spring time, near the time of Passover about 30 CE.
-The Gospels of Peter, Chapters 4 & 5; Mark 15; Matthew 27; Luke 23 and John 19 record the events associated with the crucifixion.
+Most people believe that Jesus was crucified starting on a Friday morning, in the spring time, near the time of Passover about the year 30 CE.
+The Gospels of Mark 15; Matthew 27; Luke 23 John 19 and Peter 4 & 5 record events associated with the crucifixion.

 Most Gospel writers state the crucifixion began at the 3rd hour (9 AM), and that Jesus died about the 9th hour (3 PM).
-The exact year is unknown; a range from 29 to 33 CE has been suggested.
+The exact year is unknown.
+Estimates range from 29 to 33 CE.